vuejs/pinia/packages/docs/core-concepts/getters.md

 </script>
 ```

-This is useful while migrating a component from the Options API to the Composition API but **should only be a migration step**, always try not to mix both API styles within the same component.
+This is useful while migrating a component from the Options API to the Composition API but **should only be a migration step**.
+Always try not to mix both API styles within the same component.

 ### Without `setup()`